 Inventory counts reveal when / if shrinkage is occurring.
 The frequency of inventory control audits typically depends on factors like:

 Tip.
-Choose a POS with a robust inventory management system.
+Choose a POS with a sophisticated inventory management system.
 The right system can automate some counting tasks and provide real-time inventory data, reducing the need for frequent physical counts.

 7. Set Return Policies